hibjam/Raindrop/README.md

 - Entering a number with a combination of factors will return a longer String i.e. 3 and 5 will return PlingPlang!
 - Entering a number that does not contain one of the factors will return the original number!

-It comes with a large amount of paramterised tests that can be used to check if the value inputted returns the correct String!
+It comes with a large amount of paramterised test, using both method and value sources to pass in multiple values - these will check if the value inputted returns the correct String!